ClickHouse function reference

 returns ‘Carnitas’ as the last non-NULL taco filling from the orders.

 The function’s behavior is non-deterministic.
-If you need consistent results, consider using ORDER BY
+If you need consistent results, consider using

 and LIMIT 1